 Where should I keep it?

-I personally use Capital One 360 Savings.
-It earns about 1% interest, which isn’t a ton but it is way more than your average hometown bank.
-There are no start up or banking fees and no minimum amount to get started or keep in the account.
+I use Capital One 360 Savings.
+It earns about 1-2% interest, which isn’t a ton but it is more than your average hometown bank.
+Look for a bank account with no start up fees.
 There are a few different types of accounts to choose from and the process to sign up is super easy!
 I have earned about $4 in the few months that I have been there, which is WAY more than I have ever earned from my regular savings account.
 I know that once I build my fully funded emergency fund, the interest might actually show a little more!

 How to build your Emergency Fund quickly